MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-apis-validation.md

 1. Select **Test** > **Get Retrieve resource (cashed)**.

-1. In the Headers section, select **User-Agent** in the name drop down menu.
+1. In the Headers section, select **User-Agent** in the name drop-down menu.

     :::image type="content" source="media/defender-for-apis-validation/user-agent.png" alt-text="Screenshot of the Headers section of the APIs showing you how to select the User-Agent option under the name drop-down menu." lightbox="media/defender-for-apis-validation/user-agent.png":::

-1. In the value field enter `javascript:`.
+1. In the value field, enter `javascript:`.

 1. Select **Send**

-    You will see a 200 OK which will let you know that it succeeded.
+    A 200 OK appears, letting you know that it succeeded.

     :::image type="content" source="media/defender-for-apis-validation/200-ok.png" alt-text="Screenshot that shows the result 200 OK.":::